esp-rs/esp-idf-template/README.md

 - For more details on [`espflash` usage see the README](https://github.com/esp-rs/espflash/tree/main/espflash#usage)

 ## Monitor
-Both `espflash` and `cargo-espflash` allows monitoring a serial port withouth flashing the device:
+Both `espflash` and `cargo-espflash` allow monitoring a serial port without flashing the device:
 ```sh
 espflash monitor /dev/ttyUSB0
 ```